 - Certain residential windows, residential doors, and residential skylights; and

-conduct periodic, unannounced inspections of major distributors or retailers, including online retailers, of new products in order to determine verify major retailers' and distributors' compliance with the standards through online spot-checks, coordination with other states that have similar standards, or both.
+Section 6 exempts manufacturers of products subject to the standards from having to demonstrate that a product complies with the law if the product appears in the state appliance standards database maintained by the Northeast Energy Efficiency Partnerships or a successor organization.
+Section 6 also requires the executive director to verify major retailers' and distributors' compliance with the standards through online spot-checks, coordination with other states that have similar standards, or both.
 The executive director must deliver a report to the legislative committees of reference concerning the method and findings of the verifications, post the report on the department's website, and report any findings of violations to the attorney general.

 Under current law, any person who sells or offers to sell in the state any new consumer product that is required to meet an efficiency standard but that the person knows does not meet that standard is subject to a civil penalty of not more than $2,000 for each violation, which amount is credited to the general fund.
 Section 7 credits any penalties imposed to the energy fund created in the Colorado energy office rather than to the general fund and specifies that each transaction or online for-sale product listing constitutes a separate violation.

-For the 2023-24 state fiscal year, the bill appropriates $49,730 to the department from the general fund to be used by the department as follows:
+For the 2023-24 state fiscal year, the act appropriates $49,730 to the department from the general fund to be used by the department as follows:

 - $5,848 for use by the division of environmental health and sustainability for administration and support; and